Humaidu/material/Intro-to-Python:-Labs.md

 * What's the `type` of `[1, 2, 3]`?
 What `type` of data does `range` return?

 ## 4: If
-In a file called `conditional.py`:
-* Write the following code:
+In a file called `conditional.py`, write the following code:

     i = 8
     if(i % 2):